 The New York Times has today announced it will be introducing a new Paywall and start charging subscriptions for access to its content.
-Once the new paywall is in place on the March 28th visitors will be able to visit and read up to 20 articles a month for free, but anything after that and you will need to subscribe.
+Once the new paywall is in place on March 28th, visitors will be able to visit and read up to 20 articles a month for free, but anything after that and you will need to subscribe.

 “The challenge now is to put a price on our work without walling ourselves off from the global network, to make sure we continue to engage with the widest possible audience,”